devnull-cz/c-prog-lang/modules/string.md

 The string length is the number of bytes preceding the null character.

-It also means the size of such an character array is **one byte more than the number of characters in the string**.
-It is because of the terminating zero (`\0`) that the compiler adds to terminate the string.
+It also means the size of such an character array is **one byte more than the number of non-zero characters in the string**.
+It is because of the terminating zero (`\0`).
+The NUL belongs to the string though.

 ```C
 char foo[] = { 'b', 'a', 'r', '\0' };